HannaJasmine65/git_1/README.md

 # Sample project
 This is a sample project done for git workshop.
 This is my second update to the file.
+Readme update